stevehoober254/stevehoober254/README.md

 * 🖥️  See my portfolio at [Website](https://www.linkedin.com/in/stephen-gashoka-software-engineer/)
 * ✉️   You can contact me at [stephengachoka57@gmail.com](mailto:stephengachoka57@gmail.com)
 * 📖  Read my Recent Articles [Dev](https://dev.to/stevehoober254) | [Medium](https://medium.com/@stephengachoka)
-* 🚀  I'm currently working on [Enorm](https://github.com/stevehoober254/enorm)
+* 🚀  I'm currently working on [Tip Box](https://github.com/stevehoober254/tipbox)
-       ***Enorm helps you create mailing lists from the subscriber form in your website and be able to use it in gmail as well as using it for your      compaigns***
+       ***Tip Box is a social tip wallet that you can use to collect tips from viewers while streaming on social platforms like discord, twitch, slack and youtube.
+With tipable links you can extend the collection from websites and any online platform as well***

 ------------------------------